Spelman Evans Downer

 Selected Group Exhibitions

-2020 Made in the Mojave, Yucca Valley Visual and Performing Arts Center, Yucca Valley, CA
+2020 Made in the Mojave Yucca Valley Visual Arts Center, Yucca Valley, CA

 Traveling show; Copper Mountain College, UCR Graduate Center, Palm Desert,

-2005 EarthWorksNow International Biennial, Copper Mtn.
-College and Hi-Desert Nature Museum
+2005 EarthWorksNow International Biennial.
+Copper Mountain College and Hi-Desert Nature Museum

 2001 Sam Citron Gallery, Jersey City, NJ

-2001 New Jersey Center for the Visual Arts Faculty Show, Summit, NJ
+2001 Faculty Show New Jersey Center for the Visual Arts, Summit, NJ

 1999 U.S. Federal Reserve, NY, NY